69Harshitasirasapalli/git/README.md

 # git
-this is for learning person
+this is for learning purpose